hhaji/Applied-Machine-Learning/README.md

 * Homework – 10%
 * Midterm – 40%
 * Endterm – 50%

+## Topics:
+Have a look at some reports of [Kaggle](https://www.kaggle.com/) or Stanford students ([CS224N](http://nlp.stanford.edu/courses/cs224n/2015/), [CS224D](http://cs224d.stanford.edu/reports_2016.html)) to get some general inspiration.

+## Account:
+It is necessary to have a [GitHub](https://github.com/) account to share your projects.
+It offers plans for both private repositories and free accounts.
+Github is like the hammer in your toolbox, therefore, you need to have it!

+## Academic Honor Code:
+Honesty and integrity are vital elements of the academic works.
+All your submitted assignments must be entirely your own (or your own group's).

+We’ll follow the standard of Department of Mathematical Sciences approach:
+* You can get help, but you MUST acknowledge the help on the work you hand in
+* Failure to acknowledge your sources is a violation of the Honor Code
+*  You can talk to others about the algorithm(s) to be used to solve a homework problem; as long as you then mention their name(s) on the work you submit
+* You should not use code of others or be looking at code of others when you write your own: You can talk to people but have to write your own solution/code

 ## Questions?
 I’ll be having office hours for this course on Saturday 10:00 AM–12:00 AM.
 If this isn’t convenient, email me at hhaji@sbu.ac.ir or talk to me after class.